 In December we participate in “Wreaths Across America”.
 We gather with others to honor those who have fallen in service to our country and lay wreaths at their graves.
 It’s a chance for Scouts to practice being reverent by honoring and remembering fallen hero’s.

 This Website (pack719.com)

 Please check this website regularly.
-We update the calendar often, visit the calendar page for instructions on connecting the calendar to your mobile device.
-We plan to add additional parent resources to help with managing your scouts journey.
+We will add additional parent resources to help with managing your scouts journey.

-Your scouts progress through each rank will be tracking using Scoutbook.
-You can click a button below to access Scoutbook on the web or download the app.
-The apps are maintained by the national BSA organization and do contains bugs, so use Scoutbook Web as a backup if needed.
+You can click a button below to access the Scoutbook website or download the app for your mobile device.
+The apps are maintained by the national BSA organization and do contains bugs, so use the Scoutbook website as a backup if needed.

 General Scouting Information

 The following is general information more specific to Pack 719.
 However you can get more information about how Cub Scout program is supported more broadly here.